damachad/42_minitalk/README.md

 ◦ usleep
 ◦ exit
 ```
-The *server* must be started first and, after its launch, it has to print its PID.
-The *client* takes two arguments: server PID and a string to send to the *server*.
+First, the *server* must be started and, after its launch, it has to print its PID.
+The *client* then takes two arguments: the *server*'s PID and a string to send to the *server*.
 Once the string has been received, the *server* must print it.
-The *server* has to display the string pretty quickly and should be able to receive strings from several clients in a row without needing to restart.
+Furthermore, the *server* has to display the string pretty quickly and should be able to receive strings from several clients in a row without needing to restart.
 In the bonus part of this project the *server* acknowledges every message received by sending back a signal to the *client*.